learn-tdd-in/learntdd.in/src/ember/index.md

  }
 ```

-Next, pass the loaded model into the MessageList:
+Next, pass the loaded model into the `MessageList`:

 ```diff
 {%raw %} <NewMessageForm @onSend={{this.handleSend}} />